connectthefuture/stackstrap.github.io/README.md

 know someone may way to use this with private cloud and custom automation.
 -->

-Ultimately StackStrap is a strategy for utilizing the three greatest automation innovations that have ever been offered to the web development community.
-StackStrap revolves around the idea that the core of a well oiled project is little more than a tree of files.
-Some of those files should be able to describe how to automate things into a state that just works.
-Teams should be enabled to learn a short list of simple commands which enable clear objectives.
-This will allow teams to work with simple workflows that offer far more structure so they can spend more time making the things they love while worrying less.
+Ultimately StackStrap is a strategy for utilizing some of the greatest automation innovations that have been offered to the modern web development community.
+It revolves around the idea that the core of a project well suited for rapid and collaborative development is little more than a specifically laid out tree of files containing meta-data to describe and coordinate these automation tools in a way that "just works".
+Teams should be enabled to learn a short list of simple commands that enable clear objectives.
+This will allow them to utilize simple work-flows that offer well defined structure so they can spend more time writing code while worrying less about low level details about the environment that they will run in.

 ## The Goal